 Mark is liable for his credit card and medical debts, the bank credit card, the home loan, and his car loan.
 Ellen is liable for her credit cards and medical debts, the bank credit card, the home loan, and her car loan.

 Does “Community Debt” Exist?

-Although some people also refer to debts incurred during the marriage as community debts, there really is no such thing.
-The spouse that incurs the debt is the one liable for it.
+Although some people also refer to debts incurred during the marriage as "community debts," there really is no such thing.
+The spouse who incurs the debt is the one who is liable for it.

-What Debts Are Discharged in a Bankruptcy Case?
+Debts Discharged in a Bankruptcy Case

 If Mark files alone, the discharge only applies to his liability for his separate debts and his community debts.
 Ellen’s personal liability is not affected.
 Her creditors can collect from her after Mark’s bankruptcy.